blackbaud/npi-datamart-ux/js/src/datamartreport/docs/datamartreport.md

         as an embedded iFrame on the page.

 - `bb-data-mart-designer`
     - `height` - ( _Optional_ ) Sets the height attribute of the iFrame.
     - `width` - ( _Optional_ ) Sets the width attribute of the iFrame.
     - `bb-data-mart-designer-api` - ( _Optional_ ) Overrides the default BBDataMartAPI used by the directive.

+---
+<a id="npi-datamart.module:report~bbDataMartKpiDashboard"></a>
+## bbDataMartKpiDashboard
+Directive for displaying the KPI Dashboard on a page.
+When loaded, the directive will authenticate with the Data Mart API (if not already authenticated) and ensure authentication is maintained until the directive is destroyed.
+It will show the KPI Dashboard
+        as an embedded iFrame on the page.

+- `bb-data-mart-kpi-dashboard`
+    - `height` - ( _Optional_ ) Sets the height attribute of the iFrame.
+    - `width` - ( _Optional_ ) Sets the width attribute of the iFrame.
+    - `bb-data-mart-designer-api` - ( _Optional_ ) Overrides the default BBDataMartAPI used by the directive.